daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 https://www.gnu.org/licenses/.
 ```

-> Note: Although it is possible to install R through Anaconda, we highly recommend not doing so.
+> **Note**: Although it is possible to install R through Anaconda, we highly recommend not doing so.
 In case you have already installed R using Anaconda you can remove it by executing `conda uninstall r-base`.

 ### RStudio